 Let’s see what they are!

-The first phase of using the DevOps is source code management.
-This phase includes the management of changing the documents, computer programs, large websites, and other collection of information.
+The first phase of using DevOps is source code management.
+This phase includes the management of changing the documents, computer programs, large websites, and other collections of information.

 Suppose developer X has made a commit and that commit is causing some error.

 Now, how will we know the developer X has made that commit?
-At what time he made that commit?
+At what time did he make that commitment?
 Where is the code in which editing has happened?